oss-tsukuba/nextcloud-gfarm/README.md

 - input password of myproxy-logon or grid-proxy-init for Gfarm authentication method (when not using .gfarm_shared_key)
 - `ctrl-c` to stop output of `make reborn-withlog`
-- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using docker-compose.override.yml.https
+- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using `docker-compose.override.yml.https`
     - NOTE: HTTPS port is disabled when certificate files do not exist.
     - prepare the following files
         - ${SERVER_NAME}.key (SSL_KEY)
         - ${SERVER_NAME}.csr (SSL_CSR)
         - ${SERVER_NAME}.crt (SSL_CERT)
-        - and use `sudo docker cp <filename> nextcloud-gfarm-revproxy-1:/etc/nginx/certs/<filename>` to copy a file
+        - and run `sudo docker cp <filename> nextcloud-gfarm-revproxy-1:/etc/nginx/certs/<filename>` to copy a file
-    - or `make selfsigned-cert-generate` to generate and copy self-signed certificate
+    - or run `make selfsigned-cert-generate` to generate and copy self-signed certificate
-    - or (unsurveyed:) use acme-companion for nginx-proxy to use Let's Encrypt certificate and create new docker-compose.override.yml
+    - or (unsurveyed:) write new docker-compose.override.yml and use acme-companion for nginx-proxy to use Let's Encrypt certificate
         - https://github.com/nginx-proxy/acme-companion
         - https://github.com/nginx-proxy/acme-companion/blob/main/docs/Docker-Compose.md
         - https://github.com/nextcloud/docker/blob/master/.examples/docker-compose/with-nginx-proxy/mariadb/fpm/docker-compose.yml